Al3xx-ux/Al3xx-ux/README.md

 ### About Me
 - I am currently studying **Administration of Networked Computer Systems (ASIX)** at **ENTI**.
-- I have a strong interest in **cybersecurity**, networking, and system administration.
+- I have a strong interest in **cybersecurity**, and system administration.
 - Currently learning **C++** and **PHP**.
 - You can contact me at: **alex.llinares@estudiant.enti.cat**